Micro Switch SD Series

 - This prefix letter is found on some switches and it indicates the variant of the switch, including Hall sensor variants.
 See switch variants below.

 - Nominally this field denotes the action, but each action has a separate code within each subseries.
 The choice of linear versus tactile is also encoded in this position.
 See action below.
 The options are: momentary (linear, tactile and reduced-force tactile), alternate action, support, secretarial shift and illuminated.

-- Plunger type: A = sloped, B = stepped, C = custom blade type for NCR, F = flat top, G = flat top, H = flat stepped, K = special blade type, S = sloped (variant), T = stepped (variant), V = unknown (stepped); see plunger types below.
+- Plunger type: A = sloped, B = stepped, C/D/H = custom blade types for NCR, F = flat top, G = flat top, K = special blade type, N = flat stepped, S = sloped (variant), T = stepped (variant), V = unknown (stepped); see plunger types below.

 - Nominal operating force (at pretravel); see operating force below.

 - Output: A = sink level, B = sink pulse, C = source level, D = none (dummy), E = unspecified (three-terminal type), K = timed repeat, S = logic scan

 Abbreviated identification codes

 Some keyboards have abbreviated identification codes marked on the switches.
 Normally, the identification code omits only the constant characters (“1001SD”), but in some cases the identification code is the last two characters of the model number, followed by a letter of unspecified meaning.
 These codes are therefore ambiguous.
 For example, 1001SD chart 7 gives both 1001SD1C3A (momentary) and 1001SD2C3A (alternate action) as having identification code “3A S”.
 All the switches in chart 7 are custom types produced for NCR.